Mozilla Root Store Policy

-If being audited to the WebTrust criteria, the following audits are required (see section 3.1.1 for specific version numbers):
+If being audited to the WebTrust criteria, the following audit requirements apply (see section 3.1.1 for specific version numbers):

-For the SSL trust bit, a CA and all subordinate CAs technically capable of issuing server certificates must have all of the following:
+For the SSL trust bit, a CA and all subordinate CAs technically capable of issuing server certificates must have all of the following audits:

 - WebTrust for CAs